Swartz Foundation

 EIN: 04-3255974

-For inquiries, organizations should note that the foundation does not accept unsolicited proposals.
+For inquiries, organisations should note that the foundation does not accept unsolicited proposals.

 Overview

 The Swartz Foundation was established in 1994 in Boston by Sydney and Judith Swartz.
 Sydney Swartz is the former chairman of Timberland, the outdoor shoe and clothing company.
 With total assets of approximately $220.8 million and annual charitable disbursements of $10.3 million, the foundation is a dependable funder of Jewish causes, particularly in the Boston and Florida areas, as well as at the national level.
 The foundation's strategic approach focuses on supporting Jewish causes in the U.S. and Israel across health, human services, community, education, and religion.
-Approximately half of the foundation's grantmaking supports Israeli organizations or U.S.-based organizations supporting Israeli causes, while U.S. grantmaking prioritizes Boston-area organizations but extends to Jewish organizations with national reach.
+Approximately half of the foundation's grantmaking supports Israeli organisations or U.S.-based organisations supporting Israeli causes, while U.S. grantmaking prioritises Boston-area organisations but extends to Jewish organisations with national reach.

 Funding Priorities

-The Swartz Foundation operates through trustee-selected grants rather than formal programs with application deadlines.
-Recent grantmaking totaled approximately $7.3 million across various organizations.
+The Swartz Foundation operates through trustee-selected grants rather than formal programmes with application deadlines.
+Recent grantmaking totalled approximately $7.3 million across various organisations.

 Grant Size Distribution: